 Diversity, Engagement and Flexibility

 Earn your Special Education Generalist master’s degree or licensure in a nationally-ranked education program with a graduate employment rate that exceeds 95 percent.
 You’ll interact with special needs students, educators and community members on a level you won’t find in most programs.
-And whether you study on-campus or online, you’ll work closely with top faculty who are accessible and engaged, and students from around the world who bring diverse perspectives to the classroom.
+And whether you study on-campus or online, you’ll work closely with top faculty who are accessible and engaged, as well as students from around the world who bring diverse perspectives to the classroom.

 At UNC, you can complete your Special Education Generalist degree in two years, or even faster with our accelerated program options.
 The program is offered on campus and online.
-All Generalist on-campus courses are offered evenings and some weekends, and you can combine online and on-site classes to fit your needs.
+All Generalist on-campus courses are offered evenings and some weekends.
+You can combine online and on-site classes to fit your needs.

 Time to Completion: